bnomei/kirby-blueprints/README.md

 ### Benefits of using this plugin

 You could alternatively use another plugin to [create type-hints](https://github.com/lukaskleinschmidt/kirby-file-types) based on your regular Kirby setup but that would mean you need to update them on every code change.

-You could avoid typos and get auto-completion if you use my [Schema for Kirby's YAML Blueprints](https://github.com/bnomei/kirby3-schema) but the main reason for using the `*::make()`-helpers and the PHP attributes is that you will get code-completion and type-safety within the blueprints themself and in the rest of your PHP code (the PageModels, controllers, templates, ...).

-But with this plugin you can define your fields in the PageModel and instantly use them in your templates with code-completion.
+With this plugin you can define your fields in the PageModel and instantly have code-completion in your templates.
 Hovering the property name will, in most IDEs, show you the attributes you did set for easy reference.

+You could reduce the risk of typos and get auto-completion if you use my [Schema for Kirby's YAML Blueprints](https://github.com/bnomei/kirby3-schema).
+But using the `*::make()`-helpers and the PHP attributes will get you code-completion and type-safety within the blueprints themselves and in the rest of your PHP code (the PageModels, controllers, templates, ...).

 **site/templates/article.php**
 ```php